-As part of the collaboration and exchange agreement between Sistema England and Venezuela's El Sistema, five teachers will come to England to work with tutors and children from The Nucleo Project, Sistema in Norwich and the In Harmony programmes in Lambeth, Liverpool and Nottingham.
+As part of the collaboration agreement with Venezuela's El Sistema, five teachers will come to England to work with tutors and children from The Nucleo Project, Sistema in Norwich and the In Harmony programmes in Lambeth, Liverpool and Nottingham.

 The children of Sistema in Norwich always give their best in every concert, but on 30th July they will play better than ever as they are performing to the Royal Family at the Sandringham Flower Show.

 "This is a ringing endorsement of the wonderful achievements made by the programme so far.
 Now we are all waiting to see the Department for Education make its own contribution to this inspiring - often life changing - scheme", said In Harmony founder Julian Lloyd Webber.

 Sage Gateshead and Santa Marcelina Cultura have been developing the vision for a long-term exchange and knowledge transfer programme focusing on inclusion and excellence in music education.